New Website Builds and SEO - they go hand in hand

 An easy to understand and easy to crawl website will help both visitors and search engine bots better understand what your website is all about.
 Also, it is a great way to boost conversion rates, as it allows for ease of access to multiple pages.

-When planning your page layouts and menus, as well as the titles and URLs of all pages, make sure the way you connect them is intuitive and easy to navigate.
-As we know, UX is a major ranking factor, so making things easy for your visitors is a must.
+When planning your page layouts and menus and the titles and URLs of all pages, make sure the way you connect them is intuitive and easy to navigate.
+As we know, UX is a significant ranking factor, so making things easy for your visitors is a must.

-When choosing a hosting provider, make sure they are located in the same area your customers are (this will boost rankings) and that the hosting plan you choose can handle all the traffic you anticipate having.
-Page loading speeds are a very important SEO factor, and slow hosts will not help matters.
+When choosing a hosting provider, please make sure they are located in the same area your customers are (this will boost rankings) and that the hosting plan you choose can handle all the traffic you anticipate having.
+Page loading speeds are a significant SEO factor, and slow hosts will not help matters.

 Also, it’s a good idea to know how easily you can upgrade your plan.